gfeindel/pymetasys/README.md

-# CF Terminal Web App
+# Overview

-Small FastAPI app that queues terminal operations to a single RS-485 serial worker and provides a web UI for groups/points.
+Pymetasys is a small FastAPI app that provides a web interface to the Johnson Controls Metasys building control system.
+It translates user actions on the web to the equivalent sequence of characters for the terminal operations.
+Operations are queued and run over a single RS-485 serial worker.
+The app supports basic group and point operations.

 ## Requirements